-The story of the rich young ruler appears in the middle of two other stories which teach complete dependency upon Christ.
-In the preceding passage, the Lord teaches us that we should trust Him like children, in total dependence.
+The story of the rich young ruler appears in the middle of two other stories that teach complete dependency upon Christ.
+In the preceding passage, Christ teaches us that we should trust Him like children, in total dependence.
 The passage after shows how the Apostles trusted Christ and left everything for Him.
-In this passage, the Lord teaches the rich young ruler and us that we are to set our hearts on God above all things.
+In this passage, Christ teaches the rich young ruler and us that we are to set our hearts on God above all things.

 The rich young man is called a "ruler," that is, he is a member of the Jewish religious leadership.
-Like his peers, he was looking to find out who this Teacher was, who was doing miracles and preaching about eternal life.
-He comes to Jesus and says, "Good Teacher, what shall I do to inherit eternal life?"
+Like his peers, he was trying to learn about this Teacher who was doing miracles and preaching about eternal life.
+He comes to Jesus and asks, "Good Teacher, what shall I do to inherit eternal life?"
 This is the most crucial question, for to inherit eternal life is the greatest human hope.

-He approaches Jesus out of the desire to find the way to salvation.
-He is a faithful young man, and his heart burns to please God, to find eternal life.
-Only God is good, and the rich young ruler asks Christ Himself, the Source of goodness, what one must do to inherit eternal life.
+The young ruler approaches Jesus out of his desire to find the way to salvation.
+He is a faithful young man whose heart burns to please God.
+Only God is good, and the rich young ruler asks the Son of God Himself, the Source of goodness, what one needs to do to inherit eternal life.
 The answer is that eternal life is found by following Christ in complete dependence.

 This is an essential lesson for the rich young ruler because it presents him with a challenge to consider his own life differently.
 A child needs a provider, but the rich young ruler was utterly self-sufficient.
 A child relies on its parents, but he relies on his wealth and virtues.
 In other words, a self-reliant mindset and a supreme desire for things in this world are the conditions that make us unlike children.
-Consequently, this mindset can take us far from the Kingdom of God.
+Consequently, this mindset can take us far from the Kingdom of God, because God calls us to trust Him as children trust their parents.

-The Lord calls us not to worry about our life, that is, what we will eat or drink, nor about our body, that is, what we will wear, for our Father knows the things we need before we ask Him.
+Christ calls us not to worry about our life, that is, what we will eat or drink, nor about our body, that is, what we will wear, for our Father in Heaven knows the things we need before we ask Him.
 He calls us not to worry because we can trust Him.
-We are to seek the Kingdom of God and His righteousness first, and all these things shall be added to us (Matthew 6:33).
+We are to seek the Kingdom of God and His righteousness first, and these things shall be provided to us.

-The rich young ruler also relied on his righteousness, saying he had kept the commandments of the Law of Moses since he was very young.
-But Jesus loved him (Mark 10:21) and said, "One thing you still lack.
-Sell all that you have and distribute it to the poor, and you will have treasure in heaven; and come, follow me."
-Jesus' call to the young ruler gets at the root of the issue in his life and our lives.
-God knows us individually, and because of His love for us, He gives us the specific prescription which grants us healing so that we can be truly united with Him.
+The rich young ruler trusted in his riches, and he also relied on his righteousness, saying he had kept the commandments of the Law of Moses since he was very young.
+But Jesus invited him to sell all he had and distribute it to the poor, and follow Him.
+Jesus' call to the young ruler gets at the root of the issue in his life and in our lives.
+God knows us individually, and because of His love for us, He gives us the specific prescription that grants us healing so we can be truly united with Him.

 The Saints teach us to trust God and to imitate Him.
-For example, when counseling a rich man, Saint Kosmas Aitolos did not ask him to give alms to the poor, which would have been very easy for him, but he asked the man to fast since he had to deny himself and keep from the gourmet food readily available to him.
-By contrast, when counseling a poor man, Saint Kosmas did not ask him to fast, which was easy because he had little food, but to give alms out of his poverty.
+For example, once when counseling a rich man, Saint Kosmas Aitolos did not ask him to give alms to the poor, which would have been very easy for him.
+Instead, Saint Kosmas asked the man to fast since he had to deny himself and keep from the gourmet food readily available to him.
+By contrast, when counseling a poor man, Saint Kosmas did not ask him to fast, which was easy because he had little food, but instead to give alms out of his poverty.
 God always provides us with the medicine we need in His love for us as individuals.